bsl546/energym/docs/sources/swiss.rst

 HP control
 """"""""""""""""""
-The heat pump normalized supply flow and supply temperature are controllable.
+The heat pump normalized power is controllable.